Cosmological Constraints on $\Lambda$(t)CDM Models: Introduction

 We organized the article as follows.
-We describe the Friedmann equations with a time-dependent $\Lambda(t)$-term in Section \ref{sec: Friedmann eqs}.
-In Section \ref{sec: Class of models}, we obtain an analytical solution for $H(z)$ in the class of models given by Eq. (\ref{class of models lambda}), and the interaction term between $\Lambda$ and matter.
-In Section \ref{sec: analysis}, we constrain the parameters of the models using the SNe Ia data and cosmic chronometers data.
+We describe the Friedmann equations with a time-dependent $\Lambda(t)$-term in Section \ref{sec: Friedmann eqs} (neglecting radiation) and Section \ref{FriedEqsRad} (including radiation).
+We obtain analytical solutions for $H(z)$ in the class of models given by Eq. (\ref{class of models lambda}) in Sections \ref{sec: Class of models} and \ref{sec: Class of modelsRad}.
+In Section \ref{sec: analysis}, we constrain the parameters of the models using SNe Ia data, cosmic chronometers data and CMB.
 In the analysis, we consider separately the constraints on $H_0$ from Planck (Section \ref{sec: analysis I}) and from SH0ES (Section \ref{sec: analysis II}).
 Finally, we present our conclusions and final remarks in Section \ref{sec: conclusion}.